edemko/will/README.md

     An `alternates` file operates the same, but reports OK when _any_ listed package is OK.
     A package should only have one of `check.sh`, `collection`, or `alternates` included.
   * `install`: an executable that can install a package.
-    The environment variable `$SYSUP_GLOBAL` is set to `1` if the install should be system-wide or empty for local (i.e. the current user only).
+    The environment variable `$WILL_GLOBAL` is set to `1` if the install should be system-wide or empty for local (i.e. the current user only).
     The `pwd` will be the same as the package folder.
     Every file/folder that should be removed during uninstallation should be printed to stdout, one per line, preceded by a prefix: one of `[FILE] `, `[DIR] `, or `[DIR -r] ` (note the trailing space).